Bstrings1/Sales-Profitability-Analysis/README.md

 - `Sales_Profitability.pbix`: Power BI file containing the full dashboard.
 - `Dashboard_Screenshot.png`: A snapshot of the dashboard for quick viewing.
-- `data/`: Contains the sales dataset used in the analysis.
+- `sales_data`: Contains the sales dataset used in the analysis.

 ## 📌 Tools Used